su-squares/tenthousandsu.com/_posts/2021-08-29-open-source.md

 A promise was made in the [Su Squares white paper](/white-paper) to open source all parts of the Su Squares project after 1,000 Squares were sold.

-That milestone was just achieved today and we are immediately following through on our committment.
+That milestone was just achieved today and we are immediately following through on our commitment.

 Starting today, all our software is entirely open source.